ValerioB88/CNNs-Invariances/README.md

 Do not pass `-transform` if you want to train the network _without_ any transformation.
 Even though not used in the paper, you can also use combination of transformations (vt, rsb, etc.).
 `exp_max_obj` is the number of objects _per class_ you will get from the dataset.
 The provided dataset has 50 objects, so you can use any number lower than that.
+Leave `shapenet_folder` unchanged.

 Notice that the script will automatically select the 10 classes used for training.
-It will save the results in `models/transformations/ShapeNet/etc`.
+It will save the results in `models/transformations/ShapeNet/...`.

 ## 2. Run the 5AFT Task